What you need to know to quit smoking

 - Traditional Medicaid covers quitting counseling and medications with no cost-sharing for pregnant women.
 For all other Medicaid enrollees, quitting medications are no longer excludable from coverage.
 Cost-sharing and coverage of counseling vary by state and plan.

 - Medicare covers NRT nasal spray, NRT inhaler, bupropion and varenicline only.
 Part D plans can cover other quitting medications.
 Medicare also covers two counseling attempts each year with four sessions of counseling in each attempt.
 Cost-sharing depends on whether a Medicare enrollee has been diagnosed with an illness that is caused or complicated by smoking.

 - TRICARE, the health care program for military services members and their families, covers quitting counseling from TRICARE-authorized providers in the U.S. TRICARE also covers all seven FDA-approved quitting medications (including both prescription and over-the-counter medications) when prescribed by a TRICARE-authorized provider.

 ACTION NEEDED: QUITTING TOBACCO

-Evidence-based quit treatments lower smoking rates and save lives and money.
+Evidence-based quit-smoking treatments lower smoking rates and save lives and money.
 Research demonstrates the effectiveness of asking about tobacco use, referring smokers to treatment and delivering direct quitting methods by a broad range of health care providers.
 A large body of research on quit-smoking treatments confirms that a combination of behavioral counseling, medication and social support is the most effective way to treat this deadly addiction.
 We also know that longer duration and comprehensive services and interventions are more successful in helping people quit.
 As a result, these services, which are relatively inexpensive, provide a strong return on investment.